 - Psoriasis.
-This is raised patches of red, flaky skin.
+This is raised patches of flaky skin which forms scales.
 It usually appears on your elbows, knees, scalp and lower back. - Rosacea.
-A condition causing redness, most commonly on your cheeks or nose. - Hidradenitis suppurativa.
+A condition causing redness, most commonly on your cheeks or nose.
+Redness may be harder to see on black or brown skin. - Hidradenitis suppurativa.
 This is where lumps grow on the surface of the skin, usually around the armpits, bottom, groin and genitals.
 The lumps are often painful and can sometimes leak pus.